 Please note: the legislation referenced below ONLY applies to seniors graduating from Cooperative Innovative High Schools (Early Colleges) who WILL earn an Associate’s degree in addition to their high school diploma.
 All other Early College students will be evaluated using standard freshman criteria.

 Applicants from North Carolina Cooperative Innovative High Schools (CIHS) receive special consideration in the admission review for UNC system universities based on North Carolina law.
 According to House Bill 97 Section 11.16.(a) “any student who graduated from a cooperative innovative high school program with an associate degree and who applies for admission to the constituent institution has the option of being considered for admission as a freshman or as a transfer student.”
 To see if your school is a CIHS, view the list here.

 Being “considered” refers to the evaluation of your credentials and NOT your student type.
-Regardless of how you are evaluated, you are considered a new freshman upon enrollment.
-You will be a freshman with college credit.
-This allows you to remain in consideration for housing, learning communities, honors, scholarships, and other special programs reserved for new freshmen.
-We encourage you to apply as a freshman and also submit your college transcript.
+Regardless of how you are evaluated for admission, you will be considered a first year student upon enrollment.
+This allows you to remain in consideration for housing, learning communities, honors, scholarships, and other special programs reserved for new first-time freshmen.
+You will be a first year student with college credit.
+Your transferable college credits will be evaluated and your class standing as a Freshman, Sophomore, Junior, Senior will be determined based on the number of credit hours you’ve successfully completed.
+We encourage you to apply as a freshman – or first year student - and also submit your college transcript.
 We will consider both your high school academic coursework and test scores as well as your college courses and grades.
-We will determine which review process best advantages you.
-If after reviewing our freshman admission criteria, you feel strongly that your standardized test scores or high school GPA will hinder you in the freshman review, please don’t hesitate to contact an admissions counselor to discuss the transfer review option.
+Our goal is to use the review process that best advantages you.
+If, however, you feel strongly that your standardized test scores or high school GPA will hinder you in the first year review, you may choose to be reviewed as a transfer student.
+Please contact an admissions counselor at 704-687-5507 or email@example.com if you wish to request the transfer review option.